upidapi/Bitburner/thread/README.md

-you run the script by running "thread/Scheduling/Controller.js"
+you run the script by running "thread/Controller.js"

-is has auto everything so you shouldn't have to do anything
+is has auto everything so you (almost) shouldn't have to do anything

+to run this you need the following folders / files:
+    thread/
+        (all files and folders in the "thread") folder

+    Other/ScanServers.js
+    Other/PurchaseServers

+This a a autonomous hybrid batcher
+    it consists of the following:

+        an auto targeter / batch calculator
+            finds the optimal target
+            calculates the optimal batch for said target an ram

+        a jit batcher
+            very effective (ram) but instable and a bit slow

+        a continuous shotgun batcher
+            very fast, stable but ram ineffective

+        a server upgrader
+            upgrades and purchase personal servers

+        a controller
+            well it controls everything

+    what it can't do:

-    except the things that require singularity
+        things that require singularity
-    like for example buying / creating the port openers
+            for example buying / creating the port openers

 if you want to you could add:
     calculations for hack %